 Here is an example of the “golden loop”, first on a tapered hook.
 As you can see, due to the tapering of the shaft, it is very easy to pull too tight and make that loop small

-Because in the “inline hook”, the hook is in-line with the shaft, it is also easier (I think) to pull through the loops on the hook to make your stitch.
+Because in the “inline hook”, the hook is in-line with the shaft, it is also easier to pull through the loops on the hook to make your stitch.
 I certainly found when I started out that crocheting using an inline hook made my crochet much smoother.

 The main brand of inline hooks that I’ve found are “Susan Bates” hooks.
 Its not that easy to find complete sets in the UK but you can find the more often used sizes on places like Amazon.

 So if you are struggling with your tension being too tight, I’d certainly recommend having a go at using an inline hook.

-If you are having the same issue and want something with a handle, the Furls Crochet hooks appear to be more in-line than tapered and with a chunky handle, they might work for you.
+If you are having the same issue and want something with a handle, the Furls Crochet hooks appear to be more in-line than tapered.
+It has a chunky handle and might work for you.
 They are a bit more expensive than your “normal” hook though so if you can I’d recommend trying before you buy…!

-Because of the issue of my hands hurting if I crochet too much using a thin handle, I have moved on to try different tapered hooks.
+Because my hands hurt if I crochet too much using a thin handle, I have moved on to try different tapered hooks.
 I’ve written about finding the best hook for me here.